 This is a challenge for many of us, but it is worthwhile to occasionally clear your desk and only have in front of you what you need for the task you are currently working on.

 - A regular space

 It sometimes helps to have a regular study space (and also to know when the quiet times will be!).
-If you need quiet time and can’t find it at home, study at your Deakin Library, a Deakin learning space, or visit a Deakin Learning Centre near you.
+If you need quiet time and can’t find it at home, study at your Deakin Library, or a designated study space.

 - Collaborate online

 If you prefer to study on campus, or out and about, use your MS Teams or Zoom to chat with classmates, and your Office 365 and OneDrive to work and collaborate on documents.
 One Drive, Office 365, Outlook Calendar, Teams and Zoom can be accessed via the Tools & software menu in DeakinSync.

 If you get easily distracted by the internet (and who doesn’t?!), turn off your mobile and WiFi, and study for a period of time without it.
 You can use this time to read books or articles that you have downloaded or printed.
 It can be challenging to spend time offline, but it may surprise you how much it improves your focus and attention.
 If you really struggle with online distractions, try a web time tracker app – these are designed to limit your access to particular sites at particular times of the day.

 Only you know where, when and how you study best – experiment with where and how you study, and reflect on what works best for you.

 To make the most of your learning and gain the full value of your unit, you should attend all classes and seminars including those scheduled online.
 If you have to miss a class, talk to your tutor and classmates about what you may have missed, and access the class recording, if available.